 Three: wider institutional strategy to employ Career Academics

-For individual institutions, Career Academics are highly appealing, yet from wider perspectives, the policy to employ Career Academics can, we argue, have varying impact depending on the type of institution.
-The diverse range and ostensible quality of UK institutions (e.g. post-92s, 94s, and Russell Group), means wider institutional strategy to employ and attract Career Academics enables those with significant research portfolios to ‘transfer’ to high-calibre institutions (Graham, 2015).
-Analogously to sports ‘transfer’ windows, increased ‘transfer’ of research active academics traditionally coincides with pre-REF census dates (REF 2014).
-Certain institutions have made extensive new appointments in strategic efforts to improve the probability of higher success in REF.
-Yet, this is a high-risk strategy, and REF’s response was to enforce regulations on minimum appointment length (or being in post) before census date.
-Strategic approaches and their possible impacts arguably differ greatly in upper quartile, Russell group institutions than in post-92, former polytechnic type institutions.
+For individual institutions, Career Academics are highly appealing, yet from wider perspectives, the policy to employ them can, we argue, have varying impact depending on the type/status of HEI.
+Traditionally, certain institutions have made extensive new appointments in strategic efforts to improve the probability of higher success in REF (Gibbs et al., 2016), in moves analogous to sports ‘transfer’ windows, where Career Academics with significant research portfolios can move to higher calibre (see below) institutions.
+Yet, REF’s response was to enforce regulations on minimum appointment length (or being in post) before census date.
+It is looking likely, based on the interim report from Stern (GovUK.
+2016) that academic outputs will remain with the institution.
+This will notionally close the academic transfer window and revert to a pre-REF world where academics were employed for their potential.
+Another significant change may be that every academic staff member with research in their contract will be returned for REF.
+Concerns have been raised regarding in-post ‘contract change’ from research to teaching only with the loss of academic status and potentially employment vulnerability.
+Whilst REF rules will undoubtedly alter, strategic approaches and their possible impacts arguably differ greatly in upper quartile, Russell group institutions as opposed to post-1992, former polytechnic institutions.

 Russell & 1994 group (Upper quartile institutions).

-In these institutions, research funding success rates are much greater (Guardian, 2014), and consequently staff generally teach less and research more.
-Such institutions have refined research infrastructures, both in tangible research facilities (e.g. laboratories) and crucially in access to an extensive network of high calibre research focused internal and external academic staff (Russell International excellence Group, 2015; EPSRC 2015).
-This creates security and provides comfort for funding councils, leading to higher grant success.
-This subsequently impacts positively on institutional rank in national and international university league tables to appeal to the lucrative overseas student market.
-Such financial strength and wherewithal can give such institutions the ability to pursue research and also employ practical industry based lecturers and teaching staff for buy out for researchers.
+Russell Group institutions in the UK are arguably the ‘elite’ 24 universities, and these are closely followed by a group of 11 prestigious institutions that called themselves the 1994 group.
+In both these ’groupings’, research funding success rates are much greater (Guardian, 2014), and consequently staff generally teach less and research more.
+Such institutions have refined research infrastructures, both in tangible research facilities (e.g. laboratories) and, crucially in access to extensive networks of high-calibre research focused internal and external academic staff (Russell International excellence Group, 2015; EPSRC 2015).
+This creates security and provides comfort for funding councils, leading to higher grant success, which subsequently impacts positively on institutional rank in national and international university league tables to appeal to the lucrative overseas student market.
+Such financial strength and wherewithal can allow institutions to pursue research and also employ practical industry based lecturers and teaching staff for buy-out for researchers.
+Their ‘status’ is arguably a powerful attracting force for external engagement participation and willingness for industry collaboration..